MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/delete-application-portal.md

 To delete an application from your Azure AD tenant:

 1. In the Azure AD portal, select **Enterprise applications** and then find and select the application you want to delete.
-In this case we are deleted the GitHub_test application we added in the previous quickstart.
+In this case, we are deleted the GitHub_test application we added in the previous quickstart.
 1. In the Manage section of the navigation, select **Properties**.
 1. Select Delete and then select Yes to confirm you want to delete the app from your Azure AD tenant.